encoding-group/schweizer5/README.md

 - `/data` for all meta and contact information
 - `/uploads/responsive` for all images

+After editing and commiting new changes it will take a few minutes for the changes to appear on the live website.
-> :warning: All files in this repository are publicly available.
+:warning: All files in this repository are publicly available.
 That means you should never enter any private information while editing content!**

 ## Hosting